 - If you should actually be sick on the dark moon, tune into the illness’ beneficial side effects that could be of slowing down, learning lessons of the body, or more time to sleep.
 Dedicate the illness to your intention.
 Of course, continue to take care of yourself as needed to move through the illness.

 - Bring some of Tlazolteotl tools into your ritual.
 You could, for example, work with a rattle.
 Shaking it all around yourself as you observe with your imaginal eye that you are disrupting and dispelling negative energy, personal or collective limiting beliefs, or fears that keep us from evolving.

 Once you have done your new moon ritual, rest.
-As much as you can, let your resting reach into the arrival of the new moon, which travels the path of the Tarot’s Star.
+As much as you can, let your resting reach into the arrival of the new moon on February 11th, which travels the path of the Tarot’s Star.
 Imagine your dark moon release opening being filled with the gifts of the Star.
 As the moon is brand new, the offerings will be subtle, but because of your lunar attunement you can trust yourself to receive the new gifts are arriving whether your receive them consciously or unconsciously.

 Want to learn more about the path of the Star?
 Make sure you are on my e-news list.